barryllium/WWDC-session-notes/2023/Animate symbols in your app.md

 ### **Symbol effects**

-New, universal animations that can be applied ot any symbol image, even custom symbols
+New, universal animations that can be applied to any symbol image, even custom symbols

 ![Animations](images/animate_symbols/animations.png)